hawkinsw/CS5138/Assignment2/Scooby.md

 ## Scooby's Magical Mystery Bus

-In this Mini Assignment we are going to disassemble and analyse a mysterious program that our front-line security team has spotted stealing data from our network.
+In this assignment we are going to disassemble and analyse a mysterious program that our front-line security team has spotted stealing data from our network.
 Our vanguard only knows so much about the program -- that it appears to include a function that copies memory from one place to another.
-But, they are convinced that the function is malicious.
-We are going to determine whether the functionality they have discovered is actually malicious, or not!
+They are convinced that the function is malicious.
+We are going to determine whether the functionality they have discovered is actually malicious or not!

 Let's get to work!

 ### Lay The Groundwork

-The first that we need is to get a disassembled version of the executable that we are going to analyze.
+The first step of our analysis is to get a disassembled version of the suspicious executable.
 To do that we are going to use `objdump`.
-Recall that there are two different syntaxes for x86-64 assembly code: at&t and intel.
-We have been learning by looking at intel-formatted assembly and we will continue to work with that format in this investigation.
+Recall that there are two different syntaxes for x86-64 assembly code: AT&T and Intel.
+We have been learning analysis by looking at Intel-formatted assembly and we will continue to work with that format in this investigation.

-Use the following command to generate a file named `scooby_slim.obj`:
+Use the following command to generate a file named `scooby_slim.obj` that includes machine code written in Intel format:

 ```
 $ objdump -Mintel -d scooby_slim > scooby_slim.obj